BelalC/keyword_i2x/README.md

 # keyword_i2x

-Built this package as a toy challenge.
-These were the challenge instructions:
+Built this package as a toy challenge to do the following:

 1 - Compute the most important key-words (a key-word can be between 1-3 words) 2 - Choose the top n words from the previously generated list.
 Compare these key- words with all the words occurring in all of the transcripts.